 |

-Robes, Drapery, & Folds in Garments Sculpting styles for drapery (folds in the robes carved on Buddhist statues) underwent significant change in most major periods of Japanese history.
+Robes, Drapery, & Garment Folds Sculpting styles for drapery (folds in the robes carved on Buddhist statues) underwent significant change in most major periods of Japanese history.
 This is helpful to art historians, who can more accurately identify and date extant statuary based on a knowledge of period styles.
-But remember, these are not hard and fast rules -- rather, they are general guidelines to aid the scholar, and they don't always yield the correct result.
-A brief history of the robe, plus examples of common robe types and vestment names, concludes this page.
+But remember, these are not hard and fast rules -- rather, they are general guidelines to aid the scholar, but guidelines that don’t always yield the correct assessment.
+Drapery styles are presented below chronologically.
+This is followed by a brief history of the robe, plus examples of common robe types and vestment names.

 KEY TERMS